(If you hate walls of text, here’s the abridged version.)

 In the meantime, I’ve started two software development companies.
 The first one was Don Draper’d, so I had to try it a second time.
 Also, my greatest accomplishment happened while I was living there.
 My lovely daughter was born.

-Now I live in Atlanta, where I’m using my years of experience working for Haunts to transition into film and video.
-It’s a blast.
+Now I live in Atlanta, where I use my years of experience working for Haunts and have transitioned into film and video.
+It’s been a wild ride!
 This whole “New Hollywood” thing is kinda fun.
 Even if it’s ass-backwards sometimes.

-Before I forget, I’m a published photographer, a retired fire performer, an award winning special effects make up artist, script-writer, occasionally a musician, and when the moon is full, I’m a Doctor of Journalism.
-I’m an ordained minister, and I ‘m obsessed with cinematography.
+Before I forget, I’m a published photographer, a retired fire performer, an award winning special effects makeup artist, fiction writer, occasionally a musician, and when the moon is full, I’m a Doctor of Journalism.
+I’m an ordained minister, and I’m obsessed with cinematography.
 I believe that nonsense is our salvation.
 I also believe we should try to be nice to each other.
 Even if that means being a jerk once in a while.